 Stress management is important to your overall health and well-being and can help relax the mind, enhance fertility, help with chronic pain and helps you to enjoy your life.

 Life today is busy, and most of us are in a constant state of stress.
-Our bodies respond by reducing the amount of blood flowing to our organs and by flooding the body with hormones that negatively impact our health.
+Our bodies respond by reducing the amount of blood flowing to our organs and by flooding the body with hormones that can negatively impact our health.

 Acupuncture, massage, and nutrition help you manage stress, and your Whole Family Health expert can recommend other lifestyle changes and stress management techniques.
-Depending on your needs, we may recommend exercise, yoga, qigong breathing, getting outside more, or all of the above.
+Depending on your needs, we may recommend exercise, mindfulness, yoga, qigong breathing, getting outside more, or all of the above.

 The following are a few stress management tips that you can begin using today: